-LLM observability is nascent compared to traditional software monitoring.
-Few organizations have robust pipelines for assessing output quality in production beyond basic error rates and latency metrics.
+LLM observability is less mature than traditional software monitoring.
+Few organizations have reliable pipelines for assessing output quality in production beyond basic error rates and latency metrics.

-Purpose-built observability platforms are emerging with capabilities specifically designed for LLM applications.
+Purpose-built observability platforms now target LLM applications.
 Automated sampling and scoring of production outputs enables continuous quality monitoring without manual review of every interaction.
 Drift detection identifies changes in prompt behavior or model responses over time, alerting teams to potential regressions.
 Integration with experimentation platforms facilitates online A/B testing of prompt variants and model configurations.
 Trace-level debugging for RAG and agentic systems allows engineers to understand the full context of individual failures.
-Real-time alerting for quality degradation enables rapid response to emerging issues.
+Real-time alerting for quality degradation enables rapid response to new issues.

-Investment in observability infrastructure will become increasingly critical as LLM applications proliferate and quality expectations rise.
+Observability infrastructure will matter more as LLM applications spread and quality expectations rise.